justingamble/nfl_rushing/README.md

 2. Download Justin's application code from https://github.com/justingamble/nfl_rushing
     1. Recommended: `git clone git@github.com:justingamble/nfl_rushing.git`
     2. Alternatively, download code as a zip file and then unzip the file inside a new directory
-3. Change directory to the `nfl_rushing` code directory.
+3. Change to the `nfl_rushing` code directory.
 ```bash
         cd nfl_rushing
 ```
 4. Install version 1.11.3 of Elixir (preferably compiled with Erlang/OTP 23)
-    1. If you are using asdf to manage Elixir versions, these commands can be executed inside the `nfl_rushing` directory:
+    1. If you are using [asdf](https://github.com/asdf-vm/asdf) to manage Elixir versions, these commands can be executed inside the `nfl_rushing` directory:
 ```bash
         # Ensure asdf plugins are up-to-date
         asdf plugin-add elixir